top of page

 In August 1873, the Weldon Sunday School was started for summer attendance in the Community Hall of the Ladies’ Soldiers’ Aid by the women from Church of Our Savior, Jenkintown.
 This hall had been built during the Civil War on Plank Road (now Easton) on the site where the present Parish House now stands.
 The Hall was first occupied September 20, 1864 for the purpose of sewing, bandage making, cloth collecting and cooking for the men in hospitals during the Civil War.

-As the school seemed to grow, people showed interest in having a church in the Weldon area.
+As the school grew, people showed interest in having a church in the Weldon area.
 An agreement was made by two unrelated men, Mr. Russell Smith and Mr. Thomas Smith, who also lived in the area in the summer months.
 Mr. Thomas Smith gave the money to build a frame church and Mr. Russell Smith gave the land which was just north of the Community Hall.

 The building of the church was begun in July 1881, and completed by the first of December, 1881.
 The first service was held Christmas Day, 1881, at 3:00 p.m.
 The Sunday School met thereafter at regular intervals with a service and celebration of the Holy Communion once each month in the afternoon.